 By: Carly Campbell

 Austinites have seen a lot of change over the years.
 From the growing skyline to the disappearance of some old Austin favorites (RIP Bee Caves Pink Flamingos), it’s comforting to know some things never change.
-As we celebrate the Zilker Tree’s Golden Anniversary, we’d like to tip our hats to other authentically Austin staples.
-These restaurants, businesses & landmarks have been Keepin’ Austin Weird for over fifty years!
+As we celebrate the Zilker Tree’s Golden Anniversary, we’d like to tip our hats not only to Google Fiber for powering the lights, but also to other authentically Austin staples that have been Keepin’ Austin Weird for over fifty years!

 You may not recognize The Broken Spoke, stubbornly settled between new apartment complexes and restaurants, but enter this nostalgic stronghold and you’ll understand why it’s known as “last of the true Texas dance halls”.

 Established in 1964, Owner James White says, "It doesn't matter if you are a millionaire or a ditch digger, all can have a good time at the Spoke."

 Entertainment has changed a lot since 1958, but a night of bowling, friends, a Lonestar, and Dart Bowl’s famous enchiladas has a permanent place in our hearts—and stomachs!